0

 • A data science course includes a question where learners write a script to process a dataset, with custom compiler options pre-configured by the educator.

-2. Edit the response type.
-Configure your Starting Files — these are the files learners will see when they open the question.
-You can renamedelete, or create new files as needed.
+2) Configure starting file(s): Set up the files learners see when they open the question.
+You can rename, delete, or create new files.
+These files can include:

 • Allow learners to edit, rename or delete files